-4.38 Since there are many planning constraints in a highly urbanised area such as Merseyside and Halton, additional Areas of Search provide guidance to planners and the waste management industry as to where constraints are likely to be fewer and further suitable development opportunities may be found for waste re-processing and other small-scale waste management activities.
-More details on re-processing activities can be found in appendix 1.

-4.39 The purpose of Areas of Search is to provide a strategic steer for:

-- Locating areas which are likely to be suitable for small-scale waste re-processing activities; - Identifying areas which are likely to be suitable for the re-location of existing, small-scale waste management facilities that are required to move as a consequence of wider land use change and regeneration activities; - Providing an opportunity for clustering of waste management activities where there are benefits in terms of economies of scale or synergistic waste management activities. - Provide additional flexibility to the Plan.

-4.40 The areas of search have been selected to fit with the spatial strategy, and are focused in industrial areas where there are existing clusters of waste management activity.
-In most districts these coincide with specific site allocations, as these areas where shown to be most sustainable during the site selection process, however, in other districts, a more focused area was identified to fit with their emerging Core Strategies and regeneration plans.

-4.41 There are both positive and negative effects in co-locating sites, it can provide opportunities for synergies but intensification of use in those areas could also lead to negative cumulative effects for example with regard to traffic, and emissions like dust, noise and litter.
-The SA recommends that planning applications for additional sites should be accompanied by an analysis of potential cumulative effects, and will be addressed through the application of criteria based policies.
-This policy also provides the flexibility necessary to promote further growth in the waste sector and the creation of local employment opportunities.

-4.42 Several major regeneration schemes are currently being developed across the sub-region e.g. Wirral and Liverpool Waters, Mersey Gateway which could result in substantial changes to the pattern and nature of existing land uses.
-Should existing waste uses need to be relocated as a consequence of future regeneration priorities, areas of search can also provide the basis for identifying suitable site locations in the first instance, to ensure that the waste treatment capacity delivered by existing operations is maintained.
-This policy approach also provide some additional flexibility in the Waste DPD to respond to the waste management needs of major regeneration schemes in the sub-region.
+- 4.39 Since there are many planning constraints in a highly urbanised area such as Merseyside and Halton, additional Areas of Search provide guidance to planners and the waste management industry as to where constraints are likely to be fewer and further suitable development opportunities may be found for waste re-processing and other small-scale waste management activities.
+More details on re-processing activities can be found in Appendix 1. - 4.40 The purpose of the Areas of Search is to provide a strategic steer for: - Locating areas which are likely to be suitable for small-scale waste re-processing activities; - Identifying areas which are likely to be suitable for the re-location of existing, small-scale waste management facilities that are required to move as a consequence of wider land use change and regeneration activities; - Providing an opportunity for clustering of waste management activities where there are benefits in terms of economies of scale or synergistic waste management activities. - Provide additional flexibility to the Plan. - 4.41 Areas of Search have been selected to fit with the spatial strategy, and are focused in industrial areas where there are existing clusters of waste management activity.
+In most districts these coincide with some site allocations, as these areas where shown to be most sustainable during the site selection process.
+However, in other districts, a more focused area was identified to fit with their emerging Core Strategies and regeneration plans. - There are both positive and negative effects in co-locating sites.
+It can provide opportunities for synergies, but intensification of use in those areas could also lead to negative cumulative effects for example with regard to traffic, and emissions like dust, noise and litter.
+The SA recommends that planning applications for additional sites should be accompanied by an analysis of potential cumulative effects, and this issue will also be addressed through the application of criteria based policies.
+Policy WM5 also provides the flexibility necessary to promote further growth in the waste sector and the creation of local employment opportunities. - Several major regeneration schemes are currently being developed across the sub-region e.g. Wirral and Liverpool Waters, Mersey Gateway Crossing which could result in substantial changes to the pattern and nature of existing land uses.
+Should existing waste uses need to be relocated as a consequence of future regeneration priorities, then the Areas of Search can also provide the basis for identifying suitable site locations in the first instance, to ensure that the waste treatment capacity delivered by existing operations is maintained.
+This policy approach also provides some additional flexibility in the Waste LP to respond to the waste management needs of major regeneration schemes in the sub-region.

-4 43 The broad Areas of Search and Waste DPD allocations are shown on Figure 4.2.
-4.4J The bload Aleas of Search and Waste DFD allocations are shown of Figure 4.2.
+4.44 The broad Areas of Search and Waste LP allocations are shown on Figure 4.2 and on the larger scale maps in the supporting document, PS-044 Areas of Search Development in the Waste Local Plan.

-Figure 4.2 Waste DPD Site Allocations and Areas of Search
+Figure 4.2 Waste Local Plan Site Allocations and Areas of Search